As a kid, I dreamed of having my own berry patch. Any berry would do, but tart, juicy, sweet blackberries were a clear favorite.

 Adding a two-inch layer of mulch can help to lock moisture in, which is especially important in hot, dry climates.
 I love using bark mulch, but any mulch will do.

 Every spring, just as new growth is beginning to appear, fertilize your plant with a 10-10-10 NPK fertilizer according to package instructions.
 Or, add several handfuls of compost or well-rotted manure.
+Read our guide to fertilizing blackberries for a full laydown.

 I like to add several scoops of fresh potting mix to my containers in the spring, too, to freshen up the pot and get it ready for a new growing season.